khan-atiq/khan-atiq/README.md

-Great to hear that you're aspiring to become an AWS & DevOps Engineer!
-Here's an example of how you could introduce yourself with a profile README on GitHub:

 # Hi there, I'm Atiq Khan!

 I am an aspiring AWS & DevOps Engineer with a keen interest in Cloud Computing, Infrastructure as Code, and Continuous Delivery.
 I am passionate about designing, implementing, and maintaining highly available, scalable, and fault-tolerant solutions on the cloud.